Chapter 1 Introductory Statistics in R

 Stacked histogram showing the relative distributions of `act`, `gpa.endyr1` and `hs.pct`.

-Note the similarities and difference in Figures 1.3 and @ref(fig:ch1-20_2).
+Note the similarities and difference in Figures 1.3 and 1.4.
 Depending on whether we facet on the \(y\)-axis or \(x\)-axis we can get different appearances.
+Also note that the code for plotting a histogram is similar to that of a density plot (geom_histogram vs geom_density).

 Bar Graphs